Dugong

 The dugong has been hunted for thousands of years for its meat and oil.
-Traditional hunting still has great cultural significance in several countries in its modern range, particularly northern Australia and the Pacific Islands.
+Traditional hunting still has great cultural significance in several parts of its modern range, particularly northern Australia and the Pacific Islands.
 The dugong's current distribution is fragmented, and many populations are believed to be close to extinction.
 The IUCN lists the dugong as a species vulnerable to extinction, while the Convention on International Trade in Endangered Species limits or bans the trade of derived products.
-Despite being legally protected in many countries, the main causes of population decline remain anthropogenic and include fishing-related fatalities, habitat degradation and hunting.
-With its long lifespan of 70 years or more, and slow rate of reproduction, the dugong is especially vulnerable to extinction.
+Despite it being legally protected in many countries, the main causes of population decline remain anthropogenic and include fishing-related fatalities, habitat degradation, and hunting.
+With its long lifespan of 70 years or more and slow rate of reproduction, the dugong is especially vulnerable to extinction.

 Evolution

 Dugongs are part of the Sirenia order of placental mammals which comprises modern "sea cows" (manatees as well as dugongs) and their extinct relatives.
 Sirenia are the only extant herbivorous marine mammals and the only group of herbivorous mammals to have become completely aquatic.
 Sirenians are thought to have a 50-million-year-old fossil record (early Eocene-recent).
-They attained modest diversity during the Oligocene and Miocene, but subsequently declined as a result of climatic cooling, oceanographic changes, and human interference.
+They attained modest diversity during the Oligocene and Miocene but subsequently declined as a result of climatic cooling, oceanographic changes, and human interference.